whisperglen/QindieGL/README.md

 Please perform the following steps to install and enable QindieGL:

-1. Add the information from the `QindieGL-setup.reg` file to the Windows registry.
+1. Copy `QindieGL.ini` to the game directory.
+Modify in this file any settings particular to your game.
 2. Place `opengl32.dll` to the directory where the executable file of the game is located.
 3a.
 Most probably the game will not load the local `opengl32.dll` due to GPU driver app interference: Rename the executable e.g. quake2dx.exe
 3. Run the game; make sure the `QindieGL.log` file is created; this means that game has successfully hooked the wrapper.